 Like Black Hawk Down, it was about portraying a real gun battle and actual soldiers.
 Thus, the gunfight had to be realistic to achieve this goal.
 The opening scene sets the tone of warfare with an intense gunfight.
 While two men argue about a dog, gunfire abruptly starts the battle.

 With snipers, bombs, and ammo runs resulting in arguments, a motor pit, and no sound buffer, the opening shows how things go from 0 to 100 on the battlefield.
 This opening sequence also shows the main issue with the outpost, which is the high ground surrounding the outpost without having any dialogue.
 This is a high-stress situation.
 Whilst there is a lot of cheering at the end, there are also arguments from the fight and adrenaline.

-Unlike the other two films on this list so far, there is no evidence that the US Army or Navy were affiliated in any way outside of the cameos of soldiers who took part in the Battle of Kamdesh.
+Unlike the other two films on this list so far, there is no evidence that the US Army or Navy was affiliated in any way outside of the cameos of soldiers who took part in the Battle of Kamdesh.
 Nearly all the soldiers have an M4A1 Carbine.
-Some of the soldiers mount a grenade launcher.
+Some of the soldiers mount a grenade launchers.
 Local Afghan soldiers, as well as Taliban members, are seen using AK-47s.
 M120 and M224 Motors play a large role in defending the outpost.

 21/25.
 James Bond: The Man with the Golden Gun (1974)

 The ninth film in the James Bond film series sees the well-groomed MI6 agent’s life threatened by the notorious assassin Scaramanga, who charges a million bucks a shot for his services.
 Scaramanga, who is just as skilled as Bond, wants to prove he is better than him, which leads to one of the most iconic gun duels in cinema history.